nikiroo/fanfix/README.md

 Fanfix is a small Java program that can download stories from some supported websites and render them offline.

-## This is the command line and server program -- the graphical client can be found [here](https://github.com/nikiroo/fanfix-swing/)
+## This is the command line and server program -- the graphical client is called [Fanfix-swing](https://github.com/nikiroo/fanfix-swing/) and the TUI client is [Fanfix-jexer](https://github.com/nikiroo/fanfix-jexer/)

 ## Synopsis